How To Hold BTL Property?

 An alternative is to use a company to buy the property, but this is generally only economically if you hold a large number of buy-to-let properties.
-If you personally pay tax at 40% on your rental income, using a company can generate a tax saving, as a small company will generally pay tax at 20% on the rental income for 2007/08.
+If you personally pay tax at the higher rate on your rental income, using a company can generate a tax saving, as a small company will generally pay corporation tax at the prevailing rate for a small company currently 19%.

 The main disadvantage of running a lettings business within a company is the cash created by that business is held within the company.
 It is important to realise that the money within the company is not yours.